By Jeffrey T. Donner, Esq.

 If the fight is a major international event, the referee should be neutral, physically capable, internationally respected, and technically competent.
 The referee should not be part of the home-field advantage.
 He should not be a local official who is comfortable with local habits, local expectations, and local pressure.

 Wilder-Chisora should be a warning.
 Chisora-Scott should be a warning.
+Dubois-Wardley should be a warning.
 The broader pattern should be a warning.

-An American fighter should not travel overseas and then have to wonder whether the referee will allow legal work on the ropes, enforce rules against corner interference, distinguish the 10-second warning from the bell, or stop a fight at the right time.
+An American fighter should not travel overseas and then have to wonder whether the referee will allow legal work on the ropes, enforce rules against corner involvement, distinguish the 10-second warning from the bell, handle a mouthpiece issue correctly, or stop a fight at the right time.

 Those are basic requirements.